sbyrnes/likely.js/README.md

 	// The number of features to learn.
 In theory the more the better but a larger value will slow down
 	// 	the training.
 	Recommender.k; 		    // DEFAULT = 5

+#### How is bias calculated?

+When you call Recommender.calculateBias(input) the Recommender computes the overall mean score and average deviation from the mean for each row and column.
+The overall mean and row/column deviations can then be used to normalize all the data.

+This is a fairly simple model of bias but should improve performance in most cases.

 Tests
 ---------